LLNL/axom/src/docs/sphinx/coding_guide/sec02_names.rst

 ===========================

 Good names are essential to sound software design.
-This section contains guidelines for naming files, types. functions, class members, variables, etc.
+This section contains guidelines for naming files, types, functions, class members, variables, etc.
 The main goal is to use clear and unambiguous names.
 Also, we want naming conventions for different entities so that, when applied, the role of each is obvious from the form of its name.